csgillespie/efficientR/main.md

 ```

 The package also contains solutions (as vignettes) to the exercises found in this book.
 They
-can browsed with the following command:
+can be browsed with the following command:

 ```r